canjs/can-component/readme.md

 `true` adds the ability to read:

-- the outer [can.view.Scope scope] values from the component's template, and
+- the outer [can-view-scope scope] values from the component's template, and
-- the component's [viewModel](#viewmodel-objectcan-mapfunctionattrs-parentscope-element) values from the user content.
+- the component's [viewModel](#viewmodel-objectcan-mapfunctionattrs-parentscope-tag-bindings--element) values from the user content.

 The default value is `true`.
 This may reverse in 3.0.